5 Steps to hearing aids

 Warranty repairs

 It is worth having your hearing aids sent off for a check over before your warranty expires.
-We will contact you before your warranty expires; this gives you the option to bring your hearing aids in so they can be sent off to the manufacture for a check-over.
+We will contact you before your warranty expires, so you can bring your hearing aids in and we will send them off.
 In many cases, the hearing aids are replaced or repaired under warranty, giving you refurbished hearing aids moving forward.

-Hearing test and hearing aid adjustment appointments – every two years
+Bi-annual hearing test and hearing aid adjustment appointments

 Maree contacted me recently, and I went in for another check where she gave my hearing aids a tune-up to maintain their efficiency.
 With my slowly deteriorating hearing, I hadn’t noticed I didn’t hear as clearly as before.
 I was surprised at how much more I could hear once my hearing aids were adjusted.
 Excellent service indeed!